-People have the habit of saying “How are you?” on meeting.
-Occasionally, instead of playing the game and saying ‘good thanks, how are you’, I choose to tell the truth.
-Last week, when a friend asked, I replied that I was missing the boys and therefore miserable.
+People have the habit of saying ‘How are you?’ on meeting.
+Occasionally, instead of playing the game and saying ‘good thanks, how are you’, I tell the truth.
+Last week, I met a friend on the street.
+She asked how I was and I replied that I was missing the boys and therefore miserable.
 People are always surprised at such a response.
-I could have said, ‘I’m fine but I’m missing my boys’.
-We can’t be ‘fine’ and ‘not fine’ at the same time.
+I could have said, ‘I’m missing my boys but I’m fine’.

-After a pregnant pause she said
+After a pregnant pause she said,

 “You’ll get used to it.”

-“I won’t”, I replied, instead of saying ‘yes, I will’.
+“I won’t”, I replied, instead of saying, ‘Yes, I suppose I will’.

 Because I won’t.

-On rare occasions I get a refreshingly real reply if I say I’m not a ‘happy chappy’.
-One man recently looked at me in surprise and said “I’m glad you said that because I feel terrible.
+On rare occasions I get a refreshingly real reply if I say I’m not happy.
+A complete stranger I got chatting to recently while we waited for a tram looked at me in surprise when I said that I ‘wasn’t good at all’.
+My boys had left only days before.
+He replied, “I’m glad you said that because I feel terrible too.
 My wife just left me.”
-He added “When people ask how I am I say I’m fine because they all seem happy.
+He added, “When people ask how I am I say, ‘I’m fine’, because they all seem happy.
 I don’t want to appear negative.”

-These days if you are not “happy” you can be seen to be failing in some way in your inability to engineer it.
+These days if you are not ‘happy’ you can be seen to be failing in some way in your inability to engineer it.
 Happiness can be rather elusive.
-There are many things over which we have no control.
-There is an unhealthy preoccupation with the notion of achieving happiness—as if it was our right.
-It isn’t.
+There are so many things over which we have no control.
+Perhaps the preoccupation with the notion of achieving happiness is unhealthy—as if it was our right and indeed an obligation.
+It is neither.
+We must muddle along doing the best we can.
+Grief is allowed.
+After all, it’s part and parcel of life’s tapestry.
 The self-help shelves in bookshops burgeon with “How to be Happy” books.
-Being ‘happy’ will always be beyond our reach in some way.
+However, being ‘happy’ will always be beyond our reach in some way.

 Common sense would tell you that grief is a mixed bag with many shapes and forms and different for everyone.
 A sensible person knows that though its manifestations will change, it will always be there.

 I feel a terrible pang.
-Sometimes I almost automatically say, given that I must have said it a thousand times,
+Sometimes I almost say what I must have said a thousand times. . .

-“Boys can you clean your room.”
+“Boys can you clean your room please.”

-I couldn’t be further from my fledglings and how am I to protect them when they are 12,000 miles away.
+George, I couldn’t be further from my fledglings and how am I to protect them when they are 12,000 miles away.